Frequently Asked Questions

 2. What characteristics in an egg donor are most in demand?

 All races of women are needed.
 Vibrant health is the most attractive.
-An infertile woman normally chooses a donor who looks similar to herself.
-The capacity for intelligence is a genetic factor, so high scores are often favorable.
-Extremes of weight, both over and under weight, are not desirable as this means more hormones are needed.
+An infertile woman normally chooses a donor who looks similar to herself and we assist people all over the world of all ethnicities too.
+The capacity for intelligence is a genetic factor, so let us know if you’ve achieved high scores or what else you have done that expresses your intelligence.

 3. What is the chance of a couple achieving a pregnancy if they do egg donation?

-Generally a couple has about a 65% or better chance of achieving a pregnancy with the help of a young, healthy egg donor.
+There is an 80- 85% chance of achieving a pregnancy with the help of a young, healthy egg donor.
+This is higher than average as we only work with the most successful clinics.

 4. Why should an egg donor work with Global Egg Donors?

 Our program, Global Egg Donors, offers a donor both protection and guidance.
-We offer you many choices - you get to decide if you want to work with the couple that chooses you after receiving information about them.
-You decide if you want to know about a pregnancy.
-We have many more recipient couples than donors, thereby increasing your chance of being selected.
-Moreover, we offer you our dedication and a promise to be professional and committed to your wellbeing - body, soul and spirit - at all times.
+You always have a choice: you decide if you want to work with those who choose you after receiving a letter of introduction from them.
+You decide if you will travel and where.
+Moreover, we offer you our dedication of professionalism and commitment to your wellbeing - body, soul and spirit - at all times.

 5. What is the time commitment for donors?